citp/privacy-policy-historical/p/pa/pal/palantir.com.md

 #### Onward Transfer of Your Information

-To facilitate our global operations, we may transfer your personal information to, and access your personal information from, our corporate offices, subsidiaries, and affiliates in the various countries in which we operate, including the United States.
-We’ll take appropriate measures to protect the personal information we transfer.
+To facilitate our global operations, and in accordance with applicable laws, we may transfer your personal information to, and access your personal information from, our corporate offices, subsidiaries, and affiliates in the various countries in which we operate, including the United States.
+We will take appropriate measures to protect the personal information we transfer.

 #### Choices About How We Use and Disclose Your Information